-- Working knowledge, at the time of hire, of the State of North Carolina Code of one of the following trades: Building or Fire. - Working knowledge of state and/or federal rules and regulations for Disaster and Manufactured or Modular Structure Code Officials. - Ability to independently conduct complex inspections for compliance with standards/codes
+- Working knowledge of North Carolina Code for a minimum of two of these the three trades (Building, Fire, Electrical). - Working knowledge of state and/or federal rules and regulations for Disaster and Manufactured or Modular Structure Code Officials. - Ability to independently conduct complex inspections for compliance with standards/codes - Ability to establish and maintain effective working relationships with citizens, staff, local jurisdictions, regulatory board members, etc.